I don’t know. I’m not so sure it exists.

 When a Reiki practitioner passively places hands on someone (or hovers just off the body), the recipient’s system responds by moving toward balance.

-This response is usually experienced as relaxation.
+Most people experience that response as relaxation.
 People often fall into a deep sleep-like meditative state, or experience a threshold state in which they are aware of their surroundings while remaining deeply in-drawn.

 This state of profound (or even minimal) relaxation is significant.
 It is in this state that the body heals itself.
-The power of rest to facilitate healing has been recognized throughout the ages; the science to support it is so well documented in the stress reduction literature that it is considered beyond controversy.
+The power of rest to facilitate healing has been recognized throughout the ages; the science to support that is so well documented in the stress reduction literature that it is considered beyond controversy.

 Reiki practice reminds the body of its capacity to self-heal.
 For this, we have some documentation.

 Does Reiki practice accomplish this through Reiki energy?
 Maybe.
-I, for one, am skeptical, and there is as yet no conventional science to substantiate it.
+I, for one, am skeptical.
+At this time, no conventional science substantiates that Reiki energy exists.

 Can practitioners be content for the moment to leave “what is Reiki energy” as an open question, one that we continually explore through our contemplated Reiki practice?